temach/reports/CIA-LAB-2-Booting.md

 Now lets look back at the "UEFI OS loader" term and focus on the "OS loader" part.
 An OS loader is a program that loads the kernel image into memory and begins its execution.
-The typical case for a GNU/Linux distribution is to keep the kernel as an ELF file stored in the /boot/ directory on an ext4 partition (the kernel is actually compressed, but will self-extract on execution).
-The filename used for the image is normally `bzImage` or `vmlinuz` (source with description: https://unix.stackexchange.com/questions/5518/what-is-the-difference-between-the-following-kernel-makefile-terms-vmlinux-vml and http://www.linfo.org/vmlinuz.html).
+The typical case for a GNU/Linux distribution is to keep the kernel as an ELF (Executable and Linkable Format) file stored in the /boot/ directory on an ext4 partition.
+The kernel is actually compressed, but will self-extract on execution, more info on kernel booting can be found here: https://blog.lse.epita.fr/cat/sustem/system-linux/index.html.

+The filename used for the kernel image is normally `bzImage` or `vmlinuz` (source with description: https://unix.stackexchange.com/questions/5518/what-is-the-difference-between-the-following-kernel-makefile-terms-vmlinux-vml and http://www.linfo.org/vmlinuz.html).
 The bootloader normally handles loading the initrd as well, but that is not strictly necessary as it depends on how the kernel was build (source: https://stackoverflow.com/questions/6405083/is-it-possible-to-boot-the-linux-kernel-without-creating-an-initrd-image).
 To get an overview of the typical steps to load the kernel in GRUB see the link (its for MBR, but applies to GPT too): https://www.unix-ninja.com/p/Manually_booting_the_Linux_kernel_from_GRUB

-The UEFI specification does not require that UEFI firmware know anything about EFL or how to mount and search ext4 filesystem for the kernel image.
+The UEFI specification does not require that UEFI firmware know anything about ELF or how to mount and search ext4 filesystem for the kernel image.
 This is the job of the bootloader (OS loader).

 Therefore (in the GNU/Linux world) the "UEFI OS loader" is a UEFI program that knows how to mount the ext4 filesystem, search it for a linux kernel image, load the image and execute it.